-Auckland Transport (AT) in partnership with City Rail Link (CRL) propose to make the lower Queen Street area more people-friendly by removing the thoroughfare option for vehicles.
+Auckland Transport (AT) in partnership with City Rail Link (CRL) is proposing to make the lower Queen Street area more people-friendly by removing the thoroughfare option for vehicles.

 Project status: Consultation - feedback closed Monday, 20 July 2020.

 Project zone: Central

 Lower Queen Street is home to Britomart train station and Commercial Bay, where thousands of people will transit through each day.
 The area will only get busier when the City Rail Link is complete, with an estimated 17,000 people using Britomart train station daily.

 We are proposing to extend the lower Queen Street ‘pedestrian mall’ onto part of Tyler Street and Galway Street and remove the exemption for buses and thoroughfare vehicles.

 A ‘pedestrian mall’ legally designates a road as a pedestrian-only zone.